Updated April 2018

 • That’s it!
 As you leave port they may check you D16 or passport, but rarely the insurance.
 At the very exit by the roundabout at TanMed, guys are trying to sell you SIM cards for your phone.

 Completing a D16-TER in advance, online

 Arriving in a Moroccan port you need ask Customs for the triplicate green, white and yellow A5-sized form titled in French: Declaration D’Admission Temporaire de Moyens de Transport (‘Temporary Importation Declaration of [means of] Transport), or D16 bis as pictured above.

 This is the local equivalent version of a ‘Carnet de Passage’ which allows you to temporarily import your vehicle.
 It is valid for six months and declares you’ll re-export your vehicle once you leave Morocco.
 You will need your vehicle ownership document (‘V5’ in the UK, carte gris in French) to complete this form.

 It’s also possible to fill out a version of the D16 online before you get to Morocco, but only if you are entering with one vehicle in your name (as most do) and if you have a CIN from a previous visit to Morocco.
 If you have say, your pickup with your bike or quad in the back, do the triplicate A5 D16 bis version at the border as explained above.
 All your vehicles will need to go on one TVIP form and be linked to one passport.
 The online version below does not work for multiple vehicles with the same owner.

 Whether you fill out and print off a D16 in advance, or fill out the triplicate A5 version at Customs in a Moroccan port doesn’t matter.
 Printing a D16 in advance means it’s one less thing to do on arrival, but only saves 10 minutes in my experience.

 So, click this link to the Moroccan Customs website to fill out your ‘D16’ form in advance.

-On the above link (shown right) fill out the following details:
+On the above link (shown left) fill out the following details:

 • Prénom et Nom: Your forename and surname.